JCPedroza/review-sorting-algorithms-and-unit-testing-py-3.12/README.md

 ## Installation

-Installation is not needed to run the program.
-Installation is only needed for static type check, linting, and formatting.
+Installation is required to run this program.
+Once you clone this repository, install the dependencies with:

 ```bash
 python -m pip install -r requirements.txt